-- Landscape and visual constraints can be used to guide the development of a proposal in a positive manner, often leading to opportunities and not just creating absolute constraints to development.
-The constraints are considered to - \ the limited local PROW network, (providing recreational opportunities for potential high sensitivity visual receptors); - \ the location of the site within the Green Belt, which will have some influence on the value of the local landscape; and - \ the findings of the Solihull Landscape Character Assessment that identify the LCA within which the site sits as having generally low capacity to accommodate change.

-- 3.27 Landscape and visual opportunities can be summarised as follows: - \ Notwithstanding that the site is located within Green Belt, there are no overriding statutory landscape planning designations; - \ Existing vegetation and green infrastructure throughout the site, including hedgerows, providing opportunities to enhance this through a comprehensive landscape strategy; and - \ The presence of mature vegetation including the mature woodland of School Rough and hedgerows throughout the various parcels of the site, which will help to minimise the visual envelope of the site and will contribute to the capacity of the site to accommodate development; and - \ The opportunity to propose development within LCA Sub-area 10B in this location which is of an appropriate type, scale and form and in keeping with the existing character and local distinctiveness of the area, as set out in the Solihull Borough Landscape Character Assessment.
+- 3.25 Landscape and visual constraints can be used to guide the development of a proposal in a positive manner, often leading to opportunities and not just creating absolute constraints to development.
+The constraints are considered to be: - the limited local PROW network, (providing recreational opportunities for potential high sensitivity visual receptors); - the location of the site within the Green Belt, which will have some influence on the value of the local landscape; and - the findings of the Solihull Landscape Character Assessment that identify the LCA within which the site sits as having generally low capacity to accommodate change. - 3.26 Landscape and visual opportunities can be summarised as follows: - Notwithstanding that the site is located within Green Belt, there are no overriding statutory landscape planning designations; - Existing vegetation and green infrastructure throughout the site, including hedgerows, providing opportunities to enhance this through a comprehensive landscape strategy; and - The presence of mature vegetation including the mature woodland of School Rough will help to minimise the visual envelope of the site and will contribute to the capacity of the site to accommodate development; and - The opportunity to propose development within LCA Subarea 10B in this location which is of an appropriate type, scale and form and in keeping with the existing character and local distinctiveness of the area, as set out in the Solihull Borough Landscape Character Assessment.